donghyun0215/personal_budget/README.md

 # personal_budget
 Simple Node/Express API to manage a portfolio budget using a budget envelope strategy.
 Users can create, read, update, and delete envelopes.
+The project is a challange-project from the Back-End Developer course at Codecademy.

 # Running the app
 To run locally, run `npm install`, then `npm run start`